microsoft/vscode-docs/docs/runtimes/nodejs.md

 ### Debugging Hello World

-As mentioned in the introduction, VS Code ships with a debugger for Node.js apps.
+As mentioned in the introduction, VS Code ships with a debugger for Node.js applications.
 Let's try debugging our simple Hello World application.

 To set a breakpoint in `app.js`, put the editor cursor on the first line and press `kb(editor.debug.action.toggleBreakpoint)` or simply click in the editor left gutter next to the line numbers.
 A red circle will appear in the gutter.